atong01/MultiscaleEMD/README.rst

 We offer two main types of MultiscaleEMDs at the moment:

 * DiffusionEMD which embeds the Wasserstein distance between two distributions on a graph approximately into $L^1$ in log-linear time.
-* TreeEMD / Trellis which embeds the Wasserstein distance between distributions over a tree into $L^1$.
+* TreeEMD / Trellis which embeds the Wasserstein distance between distributions over a tree exactly into $L^1$.
+TreeEMD / Trellis also provides utilities for building a tree over data in represented in $\mathbb{R}^d$ using divisive hierarchical clustering.
+Where TreeEMD computes the Wasserstein distance, Trellis extends this to the Kantorovich-Rubenstein distance between treatment distribution changes.

 Installation
 ------------